jacksonh1/slim_conservation_scoring/README.md

 conservation can be calculated via traditional MSA-based methods or via [pairk](https://github.com/jacksonh1/pairk).
 See [conservation scores](#conservation-scores) for more information on the conservation scores that can be calculated and see [pairk's documentation](https://pairk.readthedocs.io/en/latest/) for more information on pairk.

-# note on pipeline structure
+## note on future improvements
 - I wanted to avoid using a workflow manager (e.g. snakemake or nextflow) and a more sophisticated database structure because I wanted to keep the pipeline easy for anyone to use, however, I think the result is potentially more confusing.
-If I had the time to redo it, I would probably use a workflow manager to handle the pipeline and a different database structure to store the data and results.
+If I had the time, I might refactor everything to use a workflow manager to handle the pipeline and a different database structure to store the data.
+It might make the pipeline more efficient and easier to use. <br>

 # setup TL;DR: